People often ask, “Is the Tummy Shield safe to use?” And “How was the Tummy Shield tested for safety?”

 There is too much evidence the existing system does not offer optimum protection to the expecting mother and unborn baby.
 A fact that existing stakeholders — car manufacturers, NHTSA and safety organizations — seem to have overlooked, willfully ignored or suppressed.
 After all no one wants to admit this issue has gone unaddressed for 60+ years.
 This costs tens — if not hundreds — of thousands of lives, immeasurable emotional suffering and an untold number of life-long debilitating injuries.

 Our mission is to save lives and reduce the suffering caused by children being injured or killed in car crashes.
 We are willing to take an unpopular position that the existing seat was never designed, tested or intended to provide optimum protection to the expecting mother and her unborn baby.
 If 100% of pregnant women used Tummy Shields, we believe it could save thousands of lives every year.
-(Not to mention women being way more comfortable using the seat belt.
-A fact that may increase overall seat belt use during and after pregnancy.)

 Other related questions